 Rilakkuma is a pretty popular San-X character both in and outside of Japan.
 I own a small collection of Rilakkuma products, such as plushies, but also a silicone mould for Rilakkuma faces and a Rilakkuma chocolate bar.
-This chocolate bar mould I use pretty regularly to make chocolate bars with hazelnuts in them and it seemed like a fun and simple recipe to share on AVO Blog.
-As a collaboration between AVO Blog and MuchMunchies I love to share recipes with a Japanese side to them, but these are not my only recipes.
+This chocolate bar mould I use pretty regularly to make chocolate bars with hazelnuts in them and it seemed like a fun and simple recipe to share on AVO Magazine.
+As a collaboration between AVO Magazine and MuchMunchies I love to share recipes with a Japanese side to them, but these are not my only recipes.

 Difficulty Level: ✩

 This is based on the short preparation time (not including the waiting time in between) and the simple steps.

 ♡ 1 Sauce pan (with a slightly smaller diameter than your glass bowl)

 ♡ 1 or more silicone spatulas

 * You can purchase this mould at several international webshops, you can find it by searching online for ‘rilakkuma chocolate mould’.
 The mould is available in several colours, I own one of the pink version but there is also a brown version, for example.